 5) How has the pandemic affected the way you work?
 Has it changed the kind of clients that come forward?
 Have the issues people are dealing with change?

-Nothing really has changed.
+Nothing has changed.
 Let’s start with the issues.
-In between there was a lot of talk of virtual leadership, how can we keep people motivated, at a managerial level.
-For individuals, it was a lot of stress, because there was no work/life separation because we were working a living in the same space.
+In between there was a lot of talk of virtual leadership, and how can we keep people motivated, at a managerial level.
+For individuals, it was a lot of stress, because there was no work/life separation.
+After all, we were working a living in the same space.
 I think people are just starting to accept this (which I am not sure is such a great thing).
 People are distracted and managers are finding it difficult to keep people motivated.

-6) So since you started, back in 2017, what have you learnt from the process?
+6) So since you started, back in 2017, what have you learned from the process?
 Has your process changed in any way?

 As an entrepreneur, as my business has grown, I see the need for self-care and self-love.
 This means that I actively get a team behind me which helps me focus on my work as a coach.
 My zone of genius lies in coaching and creating original content.
-I actively make sure my energy is focussed there and other things like admin and social media, I outsource.
+I actively make sure my energy is focused there and other things like admin and social media, I outsource.
 Which is how I make sure that I don’t burn out.
 So that I can be fully present for my clients.
 Because coaching is an intense and involved exercise.
 It can drain your energy.
-So as an entrepreneur I am getting more refined, in how I am managing my time, how I work, I am clear on my priorities.
+So as an entrepreneur, I am getting more refined, in how I manage my time, and how I work, I am clear on my priorities.